 - Tap into your informal networks.
 Friends, family members, former teachers, clergy, and other people whom you served with may have connections you aren’t aware of.
 Keep in touch and let your social circle know the type of job you’re looking for when you transition out of the military.

 - Don’t focus only on decision-makers.
-While higher-ups in companies may be the ones who ultimately decide to hire you, you shouldn't overlook other people can also influence the hiring decision and may have valuable insights to share in your job search.
+While higher-ups in companies may be the ones who ultimately decide to hire you, you shouldn't overlook other people who can also influence the hiring decision and may have valuable insights to share in your job search.
 Engage with all types of people working at various levels of the career path you want to pursue.

 - Remember that the opportunity to network can happen anywhere.
 You don’t have to wait for business events and job fairs to network.
 Be open to conversations with new people at your kid’s baseball game, the grocery store, church, and other places you spend time.
 You never know whom you may meet and what opportunities they may be able to connect you to.